-The objective of your resume is to get you an interview for the opportunity you seek.
+The objective of your resume is to get you an interview for the opportunity you seek, here we will help you build your resume format for IT professional.
 In this day and age getting an interview isn’t a very easy thing to do.
 First, you have lots of competition.
 Then Hiring Managers are pressed for time even before they begin the recruiting process.
 They have businesses to run.
 Of course they believe that people make the difference, but the truth is, they are not recruiters and they don’t have the time to learn.
 That’s why they partner with and rely on the talents of recruiters.

 Even so, Hiring Managers must make a determination about whom to interview.
 Sure recruiters have some influence here if there is a strong, successful relationship, but nothing should ever be left to chance.
 You are always in charge of (your own destiny and) the way you present yourself.
 The objective of this document is to help you present yourself in the best possible way.
 Keep reading, we’re about to let you in on some great secrets.

 Hiring Managers don’t spend much time looking at a resume.

 The average Hiring Manager spends between 15-30 seconds per resume.
 At the end of that time, you are either put in the “no” or “go” pile.
 And once this decision is made, it’s hard to change it (let alone find your resume again).
 So why present so much paperwork if a Hiring Manager only takes 15-30 seconds to scan it over?
 The answer to this question is a simple one – the format of your resume makes all the difference in the world.

 You must get as much relevant information about yourself and your aspirations on the first page as possible.
 Even as important as this information is, the way this information is formatted is critical.
 Without the right format, your information has no power.
 The format must be easy to read and flowing, giving the Hiring Manager a clear idea of what you are looking for, what your technical skills are, and what your most recent work experience has been.